l-vitaly/gulp-s3-replace/README.md

 # gulp-s3-replace

-> Upload files to Amazon S3 of the img tag and replaces the url for gulp 3.
+> Upload files to Amazon S3 of the IMG, A, LINK and SCRIPT tags and replaces the url for gulp 3.

-## Features

-* Uploads the file to Amazon S3 src attribute of the IMG tag and its replacement

 ## Usage